PrestaShop/community-theme-16/README.md

 ## Contributing

 Contributions are welcome!
 Your changes should be in agreement with the theme guidelines and goals described above.
+Before you make your pull request, we recommend that you join our [gitter room](https://gitter.im/PrestaShop/community-theme-16) to discuss it.

 If you want to make a pull request, we ask that you keep to the same contribution rules as described in [PrestaShop/PrestaShop](https://github.com/PrestaShop/PrestaShop/blob/develop/CONTRIBUTING.md).